Yamil-Serrano/DNA-Sequence-Alignment/README.md

 In the "Test_files" folder you will find an example of the .csv file that you can use.

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE.md).
+This project is licensed under the MIT License – see the [LICENSE](LICENSE.md) file for details.

 ## Icon Attribution